Press Release« All Press Releases

 Event draws 50 competing couples from around the worldMay 18, 2015

-Newry, ME (Summer 2014) -What started as a quirky event to grow media exposure to the Western Mountains of Maine, has quickly turned into one of Sunday River Resort's most sought after events to participate in - the North American Wife Carrying Championship.
+Newry, ME (Summer 2015)--What started as a quirky event to grow media exposure to the Western Mountains of Maine has quickly turned into one of Sunday River Resort's most sought-after events for major competitors--the North American Wife Carrying Championship.

-For it, 50 pre-registered couples from all over the United States and Canada come to the resort to compete for the championship title and prizes including the wife's weight in beer and five times her weight in cash.
+Fifty pre-registered couples from around the world come to the resort to compete for the championship title and prizes including the wife's weight in beer and five times her weight in cash.

 Former world, state, and regional champions have been known to travel to Sunday River and compete in the national championship event.
-Pre-qualification is given to the winners of world, state, and regional events; public registration for the remaining spots will be announced online in late July at sundayriver.com.
+Pre-qualification is given to the winners of world, state, and regional events; public registration for the remaining spots opens online later this summer at sundayriver.com.

 Course length is based on the World Wife Carrying Championship event that takes place in Sonkajärvi, Finland every July.
 The difference between the two competitions is the location's respective course.
 The world event's course is a track and Sunday River's course takes place on a mountainside.

 Both events feature obstacles; Sunday River's course obstacles range from log hurdles and sand traps to a man-made pond also known as the "widow maker."